 • Product Analytics: Sales by category, sell-through rates, margin analysis

 Results: Store managers reduced time spent on reporting by 15 hours/week.
 Inventory stockouts decreased by 35%.
 Executives could identify underperforming stores in real-time instead of waiting for monthly reports.
+View this project in my portfolio.

 Implementation Roadmap: From Zero to Dashboard in 30 Days